 This is especially true if it is an oral surgery treatment like dental implant placement.

-That’s because the nicotine in tobacco causes the blood vessels to constrict, resulting to impaired blood flow.
+That’s because the nicotine in tobacco causes the blood vessels to constrict, resulting in impaired blood flow.
 Impaired blood flow means less oxygen delivered to the tissues, and this affects wound healing and overall response to treatment.

 It may also lead to cancer of the bladder, kidneys, and several other organs.
 And according to the American Cancer Society, patients who continue the habit after cancer treatment will develop second cancers of the mouth, throat or larynx.